 The SMART Program was originally supported with funding from the \$800 million General Obligation Bond (GOB) and \$184 million in other capital outlay funding totaling \$984.1 million.
 The District recognized shortfalls for the program and set aside funding in a SMART Program Reserve to mitigate these funding risks.
 As projects are awarded to execute the program these reserve funds are used to offset the additional costs to complete the projects.
-The SMART program is \$1,585.7 million as of March 31,2023.
+The SMART program is \$1,594.7 million as of June 30, 2023.

 The update to the DEFP-FY24 focuses on adding funding to bring the SMART reserves in alignment with the Atkins Risk Assessment.
-To keep the SMART Program on schedule to complete by October 2025, and align with contract awards, \$47 million is needed in FY 2024.
+To keep the SMART Program on schedule to complete by October 2025, and align with contract awards, \$47 million is needed in fiscal year 2024.

-Then as more projects close out in FY 2025 and FY 2026, \$23 million from project savings is expected to return to capital reserves.
+Then as more projects close out in fiscal year 2025 and fiscal year 2026, \$23 million from project savings is expected to return to capital reserves.
 After the final SMART projects are awarded the program risk greatly diminishes.